J&J Medical Connect

 This information is intended for US healthcare professionals to access current scientific information about J&J Innovative Medicine products.
 It is prepared by Medical Information and is not intended for promotional purposes, nor to provide medical advice.

-Use of BALVERSA as First-Line Therapy in Cisplatin-Ineligible Patients with Locally Advanced or Metastatic Urothelial Carcinoma
+Use of BALVERSA as First-Line Therapy in Cisplatin-Ineligible Patients With Locally Advanced or Metastatic Urothelial Carcinoma

-Last Updated: 06/03/2024
+Last Updated: 06/05/2026

 Click on the following links to related sections within the document: BLC2001 Study and NORSE Study.